 - Working in a nursery: growing, selling, and management

 - Garden sitting service (i.e. maintaining gardens while the owners are on holiday)

 - Growing and selling container plants or house plants.

-You do not need previous gardening knowledge or experience to enrol on this course.
+You do not need previous gardening knowledge or experience to enrol on this qualification.

 There are 2 ways you can enrol